owid/sdg-tracker.org/pages/oceans.md

 ---
 layout: goal
-name: No Poverty
-title: 'Goal 1: End poverty in all its forms everywhere'
+name: Life below Water
+title: 'Goal 14: Conserve and sustainably use the oceans, seas and marine resources'
 description: >-
-  Extreme poverty rates have been cut by more than half since 1990.
-While this is a remarkable achievement, one in five people in developing regions still live on less than $1.90 a day, and there are millions more who make little more than this daily amount, plus many people risk slipping back into poverty.
-thumbnail: /img/uploads/1.png
+  Our rainwater, drinking water, weather, climate, coastlines, much of our food, and even the oxygen in the air we breathe, are all ultimately provided and regulated by the sea.
+Throughout history, oceans and seas have been vital conduits for trade and transportation.
+Careful management of this essential global resource is a key feature of a sustainable future.
+featuredImage: /img/uploads/14.png
 ---
+test